isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-puppies/index.md

 ##  How to Flea Treat Puppies With Sensitive Skin

 The following are possible ways in which you can use when treating your skin-sensitive puppy: 1.
 Use antifungal shampoo while cleaning your puppys skin.
 Press gently while cleaning spray clean to avoid peeling of the skin during scratching.
 2. For gut health conditions, try improving your puppys appetite by use of probiotic supplements.
-3. Use[spray option of flea](https://pestpolicy.com/best-flea-spray-for-yard/)treatment products instead of serum or gel.
+3. Use[spray option of flea](https://pestpolicy.com/best-flea-spray-for-yard/)treatmentproducts instead of serum or gel.

 This will help avoid direct contact with sensitive skin.
 4. Treat kennel with flea killers such as K9 Advantix II to eliminate all flea that may cause allergy-like dermatitis and irritations.
 5. Food allergic puppies, try to use a non-processed diet that is rice, fish, and basic vegetables based.
 6. Those puppies sensitive to harsh grooming should be handled with a hypoallergenic shampoo with a pH-balanced label for puppies.